Liberalising the media explained

 “In February 2022, we launched one of the community radio stations, Avuxeni FM, in Chiredzi.
 The radio station is now fully functional and has been warmly received by the Chiredzi community and those from surrounding areas.

-She said her ministry was seized with the proposed amendments to the Broadcasting Services Amendment Bill.
+Her ministry was seized with the proposed amendments in the Broadcasting Services Amendment Bill.

-The Bill seeks to amend the Principal Act of 2000 whose major shortcoming was the lack of diversity and plurality in the sector.

-The Amendment Bill seeks to further open up the airwaves by licensing community and campus radio stations and privately-owned TV stations.
+The Broadcasting Services Act of 2000 had the major shortcoming of a lack of diversity and plurality in the sector.
+The amendment Bill seeks to further open up the airwaves by licensing community and campus radio stations and privately owned TV stations.

 “Although the Bill is yet to be enacted into law, a Statutory Instrument was gazetted which led to the licensing of campus radio stations, licensing of six privately owned television broadcasters and three language-based community radio stations.”